 While catastrophe bonds remain the dominant type of outstanding ILS, there are also other non-cat-bond ILS in existence, such as those based on mortality rates, longevity, and medical-claim costs.

 Catastrophe bonds remain a useful diversifying risk tool for investors' portfolios and a valuable risk transfer tool for sponsoring insurance companies.
-As interest rates remain near historic lows, investors continue to look for yield in alternative assets classes.
+As interest rates are at historic lows, investors continue to look for yield in alternative asset classes.
 The spreads available in the high-yield markets highlight the attraction of the ILS market which has been the beneficiary of large inflows from institutional investors.
 The lower interest rate environment has caused returns to decline, similar to other fixed-income asset classes.
-Lower interest rates for ILS are in general still marginally higher than similar corporates in this market characterized by persistent low interest rates.
+Lower interest rates for ILS are in general still marginally higher than similar corporates in this market characterized by persistent low-interest rates.

 Another structure for transferring catastrophe risk to investors is the sidecar, which became very popular in the aftermath of Hurricane Katrina.
 Sidecars are deployed mainly by reinsurers following major catastrophes to add risk-bearing capacity in periods of increased market stress.
 Sidecars are special-purpose vehicles through which reinsurers cede premiums associated with a book of business to investors who place sufficient funds in the vehicle to ensure claims are paid if they arise.
 In contrast with cat bonds, which are structured as long-term instruments covering a broad array of perils and geographies, sidecars are tactical instruments of limited duration during a hard market.